NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - "stands" for four frames before going airborne
   - "lands" two frames sooner
 - 4B(A) extension added, corresponds to 2A
+- 4A
+  - Counter window improved
+  - Can be activated from all sides
+- Act4A
+  - Is unblockable and unsubbable
+  - Light adjustment to size
+  - Damage increase 20 to 25
+- 8B to 8B(B) transition is slightly slower
+- 8B(A) is 8A
+- 8B(B) ends three frames sooner
 - 8A
   - Hitboxes adjusted to not grab behind as easily
   - Super armor ends when Chouji leaves the ground